 Many people enjoy incubating and hatching eggs in the springtime.
 Whether you use an incubator or a broody hen to do your work, the hatchability of the egg itself is of the up most importance.

 The first step is to start with healthy, happy hens.
-Healthy hens are hens that eat a varied diet that is high in protein.
+Healthy hens are hens that eat a varied diet that is high in protein such as Gamebird Conditioner.
 Varied can mean table scraps or what they find free ranging.
 Healthy means being free from disease and parasites.

 Hens must also be getting a source of calcium in their diets.
 This can be obtained through their feed (layer feed) or added in the form of oyster shell.
 This will help to strengthen the shell of the egg.